Rock Davis: Stone Fleet and sixty-miler ships

-Little ships like Colo were suited to shallow-water ports such as Sheas Creek, on Botany Bay.
+Other steamers

+The yard built Osprey in 1891, and the coastal steamer, Wyalong, in 1902.
 The yard also built the hull of the short-lived New Zealand owned steamer, Red Pine (1912), said at the time of its construction to be the largest cargo-carrying steamship yet built in Australia.

 Other activities

 Coastal shipping

 Rock Davis not only built coastal ships, he also owned some vessels working in the coastal shipping trade, such as Friendship Wave and Colo.